InvisibleSymbol/osu-cleaner/README.md

 Enables you to automatically filter your Beatmaps using different filters.
 Beatmaps that don't match any filters will be moved to a "Cleanup" folder, where they can later be removed or moved back.

 ## Are my Beatmaps safe?
 Well I tried my best in making it foolproof.
 Beatmaps are copied to said "Cleanup" folder and not directly deleted, and I added a Button that reverts everything.
 I also don't directly access any of osu!'s databases; instead I create local copies and read those.
-Overkill, but better safe than sorry. **It is still your Job to make sure no important maps were deleted.**
+Overkill, but better safe than sorry. **It is still your Job to make sure no important maps are going to get deleted.**

 ## Where can I download this?
 [Here!](https://github.com/InvisibleSymbol/osu-cleaner/releases/latest)